misakey/backend/docs/content/endpoints/accounts.md

 ____
 ## Update the account backup

-This route allow the update of the account backup using the unique account id.
+This route allows the update of the account backup using the unique account id.

 ### Request